 Paid Resources to Help You Build Your Spanish Reading Skills

 All the resources I’ve shared so far have been free.
-But if you want results fast, you might consider investing in paid products.
+But for more tailored, comprehensive material, you might consider investing in paid products.

 Spanish Pod 101

 I’m a big fan of Innovative Language podcasts.
-What you might not realise is that all their materials include downloadable transcripts so you can practice your reading right along with your listening.
+What you might not realise is that all their materials include downloadable transcripts so you can practise your reading right alongside your listening.